-Ryan Daniel Kullrich, 38, of Bakersfield, Calif., was lodged in the Jackson County Jail Tuesday on two counts of second-degree burglary and two counts of attempted first-degree theft.
-His bail was set at $50,000, jail records show.
+Ryan Daniel Kullrich, 38, of Bakersfield, Calif., is in the Jackson County Jail on two counts of second-degree burglary and two counts of attempted first-degree theft.
+His bail is set at $50,000, jail records show.

 Police officials are calling Kullrich's arrest a lucky break, and they say the arrest may have put an end to a series of similar thefts in California and Oregon.